Complete Guide on How to Claim TDS Refund

 As per the Indian tax* laws, all Indian citizens earning above a specific limit should pay their taxes as per the prevailing tax slab rates.
 However, before the salary is credited to your account, Tax Deducted at Source (TDS) is deducted by the employer.
-You can claim a TDS refund at the time of filing your income tax returns (ITR) for the financial year.
+Therefore, you can claim a TDS refund when filing your income tax returns (ITR) for the financial year.

-The TDS refund process is easy and does not take a long time, provided you have the necessary documents.
-With the penetration of the internet and the improvement of digital technology, you can easily track TDS refund.
+The TDS (Tax Deducted at Source) refund process is easy and does not take a long time, provided you have the necessary documents.
+With the penetration of the internet and the improvement of digital technology, you can easily track TDS refunds.

-If you made financial declarations at the beginning of the year, which are lesser than your actual investment proofs at the end of the year, you will be eligible for a TDS refund.
+If you made financial declarations at the beginning of the year, which are lower than your actual investment proofs at the end of the year, you will be eligible for a TDS refund.

 This can happen in situations where you did not make any or all your tax-saving investments at the beginning of the year.

-For instance, you invested in a long-term saving plan, such as a savings insurance plan from Tata AIA Life Insurance, towards the end of the financial year.
+For instance, you invested in a long-term life insurance saving plan from Tata AIA Life Insurance towards the end of the financial year.
 As per the prevailing tax norms, the Tata AIA policy status is tax*-deductible.
 In this case, the premiums you paid for your savings policy are deductible from income under Section 80C of the Income Tax Act, 1961.
-This means that your taxable income should be reduced by the total premiums paid for your savings policy.
+Therefore, your taxable income should be reduced by the total premiums paid for your savings policy.

-However, in reality, your TDS was deducted from the taxable income without accounting for the long-term saving plan premiums.
+However, your TDS was deducted from the taxable income without accounting for the long-term saving plan premiums.
 In such a situation, you become eligible to file for a TDS refund.

-Every assessment year you are required to file for your tax returns by July 31.
-However, the earlier you start your income tax filing process, the sooner you can get the excess Tax money reversal.
+Every assessment year, you are required to file your tax returns by July 31.
+However, the earlier you start your income tax filing process, the sooner you can get the excess Tax money reversal or tax claim.

 Filing for a TDS refund is a simple process.
 If your employer has deducted more than your actual tax liability, you can follow these steps to file for your TDS refund:

-Sign up or sign in to the e-filing portal of the Income Tax Department – https://www.incometax.gov.in/iec/foportal/
+Sign up or sign in to the e-filing portal of the Income Tax Department (IT Department) – https://www.incometax.gov.in/iec/foportal/

-File your ITR online using the specific forms and check you TDS by clicking on ‘Taxes paid and Verification’ to verify your return.
+File your ITR online in India using the specific forms and check your TDS by clicking on ‘Taxes paid and Verification’ to verify your return.

 After successful verification, the online system will automatically assess your information through the form submitted and calculate any income tax paid and the TDS refund, which you are entitled to receive (if any).

 The repayment amount will show in the ‘Refund’ row in the TDS refund form online.
-The reflective sum is only a temporary estimation and not the final assessment amount that will be reimbursed.
-The actual TDS refund will be calculated once the IT Department processes your case.
+The reflective sum is only a temporary estimation, not the final assessment amount that will be reimbursed.
+The TDS refund will be calculated once the IT Department processes your case.

 You can easily track online TDS refund status on the e-filing portal.
-You can use these three methods to track TDS refund:
+You can use these three methods to track TDS refunds:

 Use the reference number to track TDS refund and get relevant updates on your registered email or mobile phone number